smpurkis/autocompile/README.md

 # AutoCompile

-TLDR; Speed up Python code that is marked with type hints (by converting it to Cython)
+TLDR; Speed up Python code that is marked with type hints (by converting it to Cython and using Numba for Numpy)

 This is a package born slightly out of surprise when I found out that type hints don't speed up Python code at all, when all the information is there to be able to speed it up.